figaw/praqma.com/_services/consulting.md

 We will never sell you a body or a named resource.
 The continuous delivery ecosystem requires an ever-expanding skill set that is not available in just one person.
-So when you enter into an consulting engagement with us, you don't need to choose between a strategic consulting expert, a jenkins ninja, an IT infrastructure automation guru, or a top trainer.
+So when you enter into an consulting engagement with us, you don't need to choose between a strategic consulting expert, a Jenkins ninja, an IT infrastructure automation guru, or a top trainer.
 We will use our pool of experts to get you exactly the skills you need, when you need them.